 - a shortage of land for new growers in California.

-So, professionally trained wine makers are looking elsewhere.
-California has several different wine growing regions based on soil type and climate.
+Professionally trained winemakers are looking elsewhere.
+California has several different wine-growing regions based on soil type and climate.
 Using this knowledge, they’re finding similar soil types in the Chesapeake Bay’s sandy basin and using grape varieties that are likely to be successful.
 That’s not as easy as it sounds.

 Virginia, and especially Maryland, have a sad history of failing vineyards, starting in the Colonial era.
 French vines simply didn’t last the harsh seasonal changes and native grapes were too bitter.
 So you either spent a lot of money buying French wines or added a lot of expensive sugar.

 It wasn’t until the 1960s that serious efforts were tried again, but with limited success.
 State laws were barely beyond the prohibition era and knocked down any major investments.

 While the Chesapeake region was hampered by state-level protectionism, the winemakers in California explored and experimented until they discovered how it could be done.
 They were also open and willing to share their knowledge.
 They believed that if one thrived, they could all thrive, and everybody doing well hedged against any individual going through bad times.

 That unique philosophy means California wineries created an unofficial apprenticeship system for winemakers and then encouraged them to go forth and make wine.
 Some have come to the Chesapeake Bay region for the cheaper land and sunny, sandy soil.